 But he probably won’t even know about it, because bacteria are not great copywriters.
 Every time your bacteria divides into two, some of its DNA will mutate.
 When critical genes mutate, the bacteria dies.
 But your text is not essential to the germ’s continued existence, and so it is most likely that in a few thousand years (probably closer to a decade), the bacteria will just shed off the extra-DNA load.

 Have you despaired already?
 Well, don’t, because here is a chart that could inspire hope again.
-It’s from Steward Brand’s highly recommended book “”, and it shows the time frames in which changes occur.
+It’s from Steward Brand’s highly recommended book “The Clock of the Long Now”, and it shows the time frames in which changes occur.

 Brand believes that each ‘layer’ changes and evolves at different paces.
 Fashion changes by the week, while changes in commerce and infrastructure take years to accomplish, and (unfortunately) so do changes in governance.
 Culture and nature, on the other hand, take thousands of years to change.
 We still know of the idea of Zeus, the Greek god, even though there are almost no Zeus-worshippers today.
 And we still rememebr the myths of the bible, even though their origins are thousands of years old.

 So my suggestion for you?
 Start a new cultural trend, and make sure to imbue it with all the properties that will make it stay viable through the ages.
 You can create a religion, for example.
 It’s easier than it sounds.
 The Mormon religion was only created two hundred years ago, with amazingly delusional claims, which didn’t seem to bother anyone anyway.
-And now you have ain the world.
-If they keep up this pace, they’ll be a major religion within a few hundred years, and their founder and prophet, will live for a very long time in their collective memory.
+And now you have a little more than 15 million Mormons in the world.
+If they keep up this pace, they’ll be a major religion within a few hundred years, and their founder and prophet, Joseph Smith will live for a very long time in their collective memory.

 So a religion is probably the best solution, since it’s a self-conserving mechanism for propagating knowledge down the ages.
 You can even include commandments to fight other religions (and so increase your religion’s resistance to being overtaken by other ideas), or command your worshippers to mention your name every day so that they never forget it.
 Or that they should respect their mothers and fathers, so that people will want to teach the religion to their children.
 Or that they shouldn’t kill anyone (except for blasphemers, of course) so that the number of worshippers doesn’t dwindle.
 Or that…